“For we are God’s Masterpiece.”

 Anyway, I want to help you understand that you are not at battle with yourself.
 Friend, you are perfectly compatible with the Spirit of God in you!
 He likes you, a lot!
 He likes your style, your personality, your goofiness, your elegance, your quirks–all of you–whatever, He likes you!

 He knows.
 You are no surprise to Him.
 He knew what He was getting with you before time began.
 He loves you exactly as you are.
 Don’t worry, He will continue to counsel you, comfort you, teach you, and coach you–but no matter what, your spirit is absolutely secure and perfect in Jesus.
 Sure, your mind is constantly being renewed into this spiritual perfection, but you are okay.
 Paul tells the Christians in Philippi this truth:

 “And I am certain that God, who began the good work within you, will continue his work until it is finally finished on the day when Christ Jesus returns.”
 (Philippians 1:6)

 We are all learning and growing, we are all trying to figure out how to walk by our perfect spirits like wobbly babies.
 The glory which will be revealed in us when this is complete in heaven is unfathomable (see 1 Corinthians 15:52).
-But for now, by us making decisions the Spirit leads us to make–and having attitudes the same–the desires of our carnal flesh are being put aside.
+But for now, by us making decisions the Spirit leads us to make–and having attitudes the same–our immature thoughts are being put aside.